Abaye: Biography

-Abaye, according to Talmudic tradition, was the head of the Pumbedita Academy until the day of his death.
+Abbaye, according to Talmudic tradition, was the rosh yeshiva (academic head) of Pumbedita Academy until his death.
 He was known as a modest and honest man, supporting himself through farming.
 He lived most of his life in poverty.
-Abaye was born as the only son of Kilil.
-His father died before Abaye was born, and his mother died during childbirth; he was adopted by his uncle, Rabbah bar Nahmani.
+Abbaye was born as the only son of Kilil.
+His father died before Abbaye was born, and his mother died during childbirth; he was adopted by his uncle, Rabbah bar Nahmani.

+Abbaye was a descendant of Eli, upon whose descendants it was decreed that they would die young.
+Abbaye lived about sixty years according to Rosh Hashanah 18a.

 His name

-Abaye was often called "Nahmani" by his friends.
-According to one opinion, first mentioned by Rashi, he was called Nahmani because he was raised by Rabbah bar Nahmani, but according to another opinion, his original name was actually Nahmani.
-To avoid confusion with the name of his adoptive father, he was given the nickname "Abaye," which is an acronym of the verse: "Asher-Bkha Yerukham Yatom" (Hosea 14:4)—as explained by the Maharsha in the Talmudic tractate Kiddushin in the name of the "Sefer Yuchasin" and by the Ari in Shaar HaGilgulim.
+Abbaye was often called "Nahmani" by his friends.
+According to one opinion, first mentioned by Rashi in his commentary on Gittin 34b, he was called Nahmani because he was raised by bar Nahmani.
+According to another opinion, his original name was actually Nahmani.
+To avoid confusion with the name of his adoptive father, he was given the nickname Abbaye, which is a Hebrew abbreviation of the verse Hosea 14:4.
+The Maharsha explained this in Kiddushin in the name of the Abraham Zacuto, as did Isaac Luria in the Shaar HaGilgulim.

-In contrast, some suggest that he was called Abaye because the name resembles the word "Abba" (father), implying "his name is like his father's name."
-Another modern theory suggests that 'Abaye' is an ancient Aramaic word meaning 'comfort.'
-Thus, the name Abaye is actually the Syrian version of the name Nahmani.
+In contrast, Meir Abulafia at the end of Horayot suggests he was called Abbaye because the name resembles the word Abba 'father', implying "his name is like his father's name."
+Another modern theory suggests that Abbaye is an Aramaic word meaning 'comfort'.
+Thus, the name Abbaye is actually the Syrian version of the name Nahmani.
+The Talmud mentions that even in Heaven, he was called "Nahmani" in Pesachim 112b.

-The Talmud mentions that even in Heaven he was called "Nahmani."
-It is stated that he once encountered Agrat bat Mahlat (a demon) who met him on the street and said to him: If it were not proclaimed in Heaven, "Beware of Nahmani and his Torah," you would be in danger.
-Abaye responded: If I am significant in Heaven, I decree that you shall never pass through a populated area again.